-An agreement between two or more parties that contract

-creates enforceable rights and obligations.

-The entity that grants the right to access the grantor

-service concession asset to the operator.

-operator The entity that has a right of access to the service concession asset to provide public services subject to the grantor's control of the asset.

-public service A service that is provided by government or one of its controlled entities, as part of the usual government function, to the community, either directly (through the public sector) or by financing the provision of services.

-service concession arrangement

-A contract between a grantor and an operator

-in which:

-the operator has the right of access to the service concession asset to provide a public service on behalf of the grantor for a specified period of time; and the operator is compensated for its services over the period of the service (b)

-concession arrangement.

-service concession asset

-An asset used to provide public services in a service concession arrangement that:

-- (a) is provided by the operator which: - (i) the operator constructs, develops, or acquires from a third party; or - (ii) is an existing asset of the operator; - (b) is provided by the grantor which: - (i) is an existing asset of the grantor; or - (ii) is an upgrade to an existing asset of the grantor.
+contract An a greement between two or more parties that creates enforceable rights and obligations. grantor The e entity that grants the right to access the service concession asset to the operator. operator entity that has a right of access to the service concession asset to provide public services ect to the grantor 's control of the asset. public service gove rvice that is provided by government or one of its controlled entities, as part of the usual rnment function, to the community, either directly (through the public sector) or by cing the provision of services. service concession A co ntract between a grantor and an operator in which: arrangement (a) the operator has the right of access to the service concession asset to provide a public service on behalf of the grantor for a specified period of time; and (b) the operator is compensated for its services over the period of the service concession arrangement . service concession An a sset used to provide public services in a service concession arrangement that: asset (a) is provided by the operator which: (i) the operator constructs, develops, or acquires from a third party; or (ii) is an existing asset of the operator ; or (b) is provided by the grantor which: (i) is an existing asset of the grantor ; or (ii) is an upgrade to an existing asset of the grantor .

-APPENDIX B
+Appendix B Application Guidance

-APPLICATION GUIDANCE